tomahawk-jupiter/my-code-journey/NOTES.md

 - Import a repo from github (using the vercel dashboard).
 You have to give vercel permission first, either for a specific repo or all of them.
 - Vercel auto detects your using NextJS for your app.
 - Deploy and you'll get a URL for your project.
+- Push changes to Github for auto re-deploy.

+Nice & easy!

 [Page Top](#contents)